Carmine Pecorelli: Death

 Pecorelli was killed in Rome's Prati district with four gunshots, on 20 March 1979.
 The bullets used to kill him were of the Gevelot brand, a peculiarly rare type of bullet not easily found in gun markets, either legal or clandestine.
 The same type of bullet was later found in the Banda della Magliana's weapon stock, concealed in the Health Ministry's basement.
 Investigations targeted Massimo Carminati, a member of the far-right organization Nuclei Armati Rivoluzionari (NAR) and of the Banda della Magliana, the head of Propaganda Due, Licio Gelli, Antonio Viezzer, Cristiano Fioravanti and Valerio Fioravanti.

-Contemporaneously with his trial for Mafia association, Giulio Andreotti was tried in Perugia with Sicilian Mafia boss Gaetano Badalamenti, Massimo Carminati, and others on charges of complicity in the murder of journalist Mino Pecorelli.
-The case was circumstantial and based on the word of Mafia turncoat Tommaso Buscetta, who had not originally mentioned the allegation about Andreotti when interviewed by Giovanni Falcone and had recanted it by the time of the trial.

-On 6 April 1993, Mafia turncoat Tommaso Buscetta told Palermo prosecutors that he had learnt from his boss Gaetano Badalamenti that Pecorelli's murder had been carried out in the interest of Andreotti.
+On 6 April 1993, Mafia turncoat Tommaso Buscetta told Palermo prosecutors that he had learnt from his boss Gaetano Badalamenti that Pecorelli's murder had been carried out on behalf of Giulio Andreotti.
 The Salvo cousins, two powerful Sicilian politicians with deep ties to local Mafia families, were also involved in the murder.
-Buscetta testified that Gaetano Badalamenti told him that the murder had been commissioned by the Salvo cousins as a favour to Andreotti.
 Andreotti was allegedly afraid that Pecorelli was about to publish information that could have destroyed his political career.
 Among the information was the complete memorial of Aldo Moro, which would be published only in 1990 and which Pecorelli had shown to General Carlo Alberto dalla Chiesa before his death.

-Andreotti was acquitted along with his co-defendants in 1999.
+Following these revelations, Andreotti was tried in Perugia in 1999 alongside Badalamenti, Carminati, Claudio Vitalone and others on charges of complicity in Pecorelli's murder.
+The case was circumstantial and based on the word of Buscetta, who had not originally mentioned the allegation about Andreotti when interviewed by Giovanni Falcone in 1984 and had recanted it by the time of the trial.
+As a result, Andreotti was acquitted along with his co-defendants; later that year he was also acquitted of the charge of Mafia association, for which he was standing trial in Palermo.

 Local prosecutors successfully appealed the acquittal and there was a retrial, which in 2002 convicted Andreotti and sentenced him to 24 years imprisonment.
 Italians of all political allegiances denounced the conviction.
 Many failed to understand how the court could convict Andreotti of orchestrating the killing, yet acquit his co-accused, who supposedly had carried out his orders by setting up and committing the murder.
 The Italian supreme court definitively acquitted Andreotti of the murder in 2003.